sequelize/sequelize/docs/docs/usage.md

 ### MySQL

-In order to get Sequelize working nicely together with MySQL&comma; you'll need to install`mysql&commat;~2&period;0&period;0-alpha7`or higher&period; Once that's done you can use it like this&colon;
+In order to get Sequelize working nicely together with MySQL&comma; you'll need to install`mysql@~2.5.0`or higher.
+Once that's done you can use it like this&colon;

 ```js
 var sequelize = new Sequelize('database', 'username', 'password', {